 Preference will be given to students with a 3.0 GPA on a 4.0 scale (or the equivalent).

 Selection of recipients is made by Scholarship America.
-In no instance does any officer or employee of Silicon Valley Community Foundation or Western Digital play a part in the selection.
+In no instance does any officer or employee of Western Digital play a part in the selection.
 Not all applicants to the program will be selected as recipients.
 All applicants agree to accept the decision as final.

-As part of your application, you must upload the following:
+As part of your application, please be prepared to upload the following:

 Your application is not complete unless all required materials are submitted electronically.